Students holding undergraduate degrees from an accredited four-year institution in the U.S. or abroad may apply.

 - GRE Scores are not required.

-- Indicate your genre: Fiction, Poetry, Nonfiction, YA, or Translation.
+- Indicate your genre on the application: Fiction, Poetry, Nonfiction, YA, or Translation.

 - We welcome letters of recommendation (personal, professional, or academic) but they are not required.